McDegens-DAO/mcstatus/README.md

 # txFinalized()
 An async method to detect if a Solana transaction is finalized or dropped.

-By default the method assumes you have solanaWeb3 in global scope.
-If you're importing solanaWeb3 methods individually you will need to adjust the txFinalized source code by removing all instances of "solanaWeb3.".
+Can be used with SolanaWeb3 in global scope or by importing the Connection method from the SolanaWeb3 module.

 Takes into account all three commitment statuses for Solana transactions as outlined in Solana docs as well as initial null responses and possible null responses between status changes.